tbensky/Prolog-CLP/README.md

 ###### Difference lists

 It turns out that difference lists are integral to DCGs, so we better look at those first.
-In short, a difference list always keeps track of two things: 1) the front part of the list that you may be immediately interested in, and 2) the tail of the list that you may not be at the moment.
+In short, a difference list always keeps track of two things:

+1. The front part of the list that you may be immediately interested in,
+2. The tail of the list that you may not be at the moment.

 The tail of a difference list is an uninstantiated variable that your algorithm may can instantiate to something later on.
 A difference list is a list like other in Prolog; it's just a list who's tail is an uninstantiated variable.
 So, here's a difference list: